huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 # Network Security

 <Tip warning={true}>
-This feature is part of the <a href="https://huggingface.co/enterprise">Enterprise Hub Plus</a> plan.
+This feature is part of the <a href="https://huggingface.co/enterprise">Enterprise Plus</a> plan.
 </Tip>

 ## Define your organization IP Ranges